jamesfricker/bobcat-sdk/README.md

 8. Solidity storage equivalence.

-9. Support for every precompile.

-10. Reentrancy guard using a Vyper-like exchange method of protecting the method id for per-function reentrancy guards.
+9. Reentrancy guard using a Vyper-like exchange method of protecting the method id for per-function reentrancy guards.

-11. Support for every interface Vyper provides (these are the most common), plus a few that the Superposition team makes frequent use of (Chainlink data feeds, Permit, LzRead, Camelot, 9lives, Uniswap).
+10. Support for every interface Vyper provides (these are the most common), plus a few that the Superposition team makes frequent use of (Chainlink data feeds, Permit, LzRead, Camelot, 9lives, Uniswap).
 We also welcome community contributions on this front.

-12. The ability to distill built-in functions to basic types to reduce codesize if needed.
+11. The ability to distill built-in functions to basic types to reduce codesize if needed.
 Most functions will ship with a Result and Option form, but they will also expose raw values and simple booleans when that is helpful.
 Result and Option increase codesize (with Option having a smaller impact), so developers focused on reducing their codesize can choose the lighter forms.

+12. Code verification.

 ## Non-goals